Planning for a Family After Cancer

-- Ovarian suppression: Stopping the ovaries from making oestrogen.
+- Ovarian suppression: Using medication to stop the ovaries from making estrogen.
 This procedure is a part of breast cancer treatment and a way to preserve fertility.

-- Pre-implantation genetic diagnosis (PGD): Testing the cells of frozen embryos for genetic problems.
+- Pre-implantation genetic diagnosis (PGD): Testing the cells of frozen embryos for genetic problems including cancer genes.

 - Pre-implantation genetic screening (PGS): Testing the cells of frozen embryos to ensure they have the standard number of chromosomes.

-- Sperm banking: Taking and freezing multiple semen samples over a period of a few days.
+- Sperm banking: Collecting and freezing multiple semen samples over a period of a few days.

 Find out which option works best for you.
 Talk to a reproductive endocrinology specialist as early as possible before getting cancer treatment.